sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 I had a choice.
 Scenario 1 is not viable, because it could make the operators of RIPE RIS-live very sad and potentially angry.
 So now I have the choice between scenario 2 and 3.
 I could build a complex backend service to multiplex that single RIPE connection to all my users, or I could completely change how people view the map by streaming to YouTube.
 I went with the latter option.

 Rendering the entire visualization on my own server and broadcasting it guarantees that every viewer gets the exact same high-fidelity experience, regardless of their hardware.
 It's easy to run on a TV where the browser version isn't really as easy.
-This pivot also made the tech stack an easy choice.
+This pivot also made the tech stack an obvious choice.
 Once I started experimenting with [Ebitengine](https://ebitengine.org/), hardware-accelerated rendering in Go gave me crisper, far more fluid visuals than I could ever squeeze out of a standard browser canvas.

 The downside is reduced interaction: no zooming, no toggling UI, no customization.
 I think this tradeoff was ultimately worth it, but I just want to note what I lost from making this dramatic change in architecture.